telerik/blazor-docs/knowledge-base/grid-change-border-color.md

 * [Apply custom color to all borders in the Grid or TreeList](#set-color-to-all-borders)
 * [Customize specific borders only](#set-color-to-some-column-borders)

+The Grid and TreeList reuse the same CSS classes.
+As a result, the examples below work in the exact same way for the two components.

 ## Set Color to All Borders

 To change the color of all borders in the Grid or TreeList: